Severe Weather Statement issued for Rice by NWS - NewsBreak

 Severe Weather Statement issued for Rice by NWS

-Effective: 2021-08-15 18:13:00 CDT Expires: 2021-08-15 19:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Rice A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM CDT FOR NORTHEASTERN RICE COUNTY At 613 PM CDT, a severe thunderstorm was located near Geneseo, or 7 miles north of Lyons, moving south at 20 mph.
-HAZARD...Golf ball size hail and 70 mph wind gusts.
+Effective: 2021-08-15 18:23:00 CDT Expires: 2021-08-15 19:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This storm is producing destructive winds and large damaging hail.
+SEEK SHELTER NOW inside a sturdy structure and stay away from windows.
+Target Area: Rice A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM CDT FOR NORTHEASTERN RICE COUNTY At 622 PM CDT, a severe thunderstorm was located near Lyons, moving south at 20 mph.
+THIS IS A DESTRUCTIVE STORM FOR central Rice county.
+HAZARD...Baseball size hail and 70 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles.
-Expect considerable tree damage.
-Wind damage is also likely to mobile homes, roofs, and outbuildings.
+IMPACT...People and animals outdoors will be severely injured.
+Expect shattered windows, extensive damage to roofs, siding, and vehicles.
 Locations impacted include Lyons and Geneseo.
-THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov
+THUNDERSTORM DAMAGE THREAT...DESTRUCTIVE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...2.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov

 Comments / 0